Photo Credit: Daga Dygas

 - Sliding-x Anchor (by Stefani Dawn) - Video and photo tutorial on how to build this useful anchor.

-- Snakes and Ladders (By David Barnes) - Australia – the land where walking out your front door means you may be bitten, stung, or even killed by any number of critters.
+- Snakes and Ladders (by David Barnes) - Australia – the land where walking out your front door means you may be bitten, stung, or even killed by any number of critters.
 Now try it on a climb...

 - Social Climbing Networks Come to the Aid of Lonely Climber (by Stefani Dawn) - Mountain Project and Meetup.com save a lonely climber.